-will perfect it (ULT)
+will perfect it (ULT) he will continue that work (UST)

-Here, will perfect it means that God would bring to completion the work which he began in the lives of the Philippian Christians at their conversion and was currently doing.
-If it would be clearer in your language you can say that explicitly.
-See UST.
+Here, will perfect it means that God would bring to completion the work which he began in the lives of the Philippian believers at their conversion and which he was continuing to do.
+If it would be clearer in your language, you could express this explicitly.
 (See: Assumed Knowledge and Implicit Information)

-the day of Jesus Christ (ULT)
+the day of Jesus Christ (ULT) Jesus the Messiah returns (UST)

 The phrase the day of Jesus Christ refers to the time in the future when Jesus Christ will return to judge the world and save those who believe in him.
-If it would be clearer in your language you could say that explicitly.
+If it would be clearer in your language, you could state that explicitly.
 Alternate translation: "the time when Jesus Christ returns" (See: Assumed Knowledge and Implicit Information)